THE DAY OF REDEMPTION

 The Lord Jesus is looking for faithful officers in our day.
 The one trumpet is sounding that summons the leaders.

-And if they blow but with one trumpet, then the princes, which are heads of the thousands of Israel, shall gather themselves unto thee.
+“But if they blow only one, then the leaders, the heads of the divisions of Israel, shall gather to you.
 (Numbers 10:4)

 When the second trumpet sounds it will be time for all Israel to gather together and march forward into the land of promise.